 Mary Anning Wing Public Consultation

 Lyme Regis Museum wants to hear what the people of Lyme think about its plans to extend the museum through the creation of the Mary Anning Wing.
-Director David Tucker said “As many people know, the museum has been working on a plan to extend the museum for several years.
-We are making excellent progress… READ MORE
+Director David Tucker… READ MORE

 New in the Museum: Novelty Postcards